Wells Fargo sells asset management arm to private equity firms for $2.1 billion

 (Reuters) - Wells Fargo & Co said on Tuesday it had agreed to sell its asset management business, which manages more than $603 billion on behalf of customers, to private equity firms GTCR LLC and Reverence Capital Partners for $2.1 billion.

-Wells Fargo will own a 9.9% stake in the asset management unit and will continue as a client and distribution partner, the bank said.
+San Francisco-based Wells Fargo will own a 9.9% stake in the asset management unit and will continue as a client and distribution partner, the bank said.
+The $2.1 billion sale price includes the value of Wells Fargo’s stake in the new company, GTCR Managing Director Collin Roche said in an interview.

-Reuters, citing sources, reported in January that the bank was close to sealing a deal with the buyout firms. reut.rs/3keZKMa
+The business, to be rebranded upon the deal’s completion in the second half of 2021, will continue to be led by Nico Marais as chief executive.
+Joseph Sullivan, the former head of Legg Mason, will join as executive chairman, according to Wells Fargo’s statement.

+Under new ownership, focus would include growing its business among retail customers, including upon an existing strong position in separately managed accounts, Roche said, adding that further investment would be made in the company’s technology offering.

 The sale of the asset management arm is in-line with steps taken by Scharf to turn around Wells Fargo following a sales practices scandal.

-The bank agreed in January to sell its Canadian direct equipment finance business to Toronto-Dominion Bank.
+The bank in recent weeks has also agreed to sell its private student loan portfolio and its Canadian direct equipment finance business.

-The deal for the asset management business is expected to close in the second half of 2021.
-Wells Fargo Securities served as the exclusive financial advisor to Wells Fargo for the deal.
+“This is not a business that would typically be for sale, so that became an opportunity for both of our firms,” Reverence Capital Managing Partner Milton Berlinski told Reuters, adding that the franchise’s size and product set would make it well-positioned to grow as an independent company.

+Wells Fargo Securities advised the bank on the divestment, with Broadhaven Capital Partners and UBS Group providing financial advice to the buyers.
+The respective legal advisers were Skadden, Arps, Slate, Meagher & Flom and Kirkland & Ellis.

 Our Standards: The Thomson Reuters Trust Principles.